Facebook icon5 Best Document Parsers in 2026 (Tested on Financial PDFs)

 • Footnotes parsing – The parser struggled with inline notes and footnotes, either skipping them or placing them out of context.
 This can be a problem when working with research papers, legal contracts, or financial reports, where footnotes often carry critical details.

-• Processing time – On our RTX 4090 benchmark, parsing took ~41.88 seconds for a mid-sized financial PDF.
+• Processing time – On my RTX 4090 benchmark, parsing took ~41.88 seconds for a mid-sized financial PDF.
 While acceptable for occasional use, this may feel slow if you’re processing high volumes or need real-time results.

 Pros of LandingAI